 With respect to the election of the Trustees, instructions on the accompanying proxy card to withhold authority to vote will result in the nominees receiving fewer votes.
-However, the number of votes otherwise received by the nominees will not be reduced by such action.
+Any nominee currently serving as a trustee in an election who receives a greater number of votes "withheld" or votes "against" his or her election than votes "for" such election shall tender his or her resignation for consideration by the Nominating & Governance Committee.
 For the purposes of the election of trustees, abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.